Exiled-Team/EXILED/docs/articles/tutorials/mec.md

 *Note: This tutorial assumes that you are familiar with C# and with setting up a plugin in the EXILED framework.*

-# MEC
+# MEC (More Effective Coroutines)
 If you are unfamiliar with MEC, this will be a very brief and simple primer to get you started. **MEC Coroutines** are basically timed methods, that support waiting periods of time before continuing execution, without interrupting/sleeping the main game thread.
 MEC coroutines are safe to use with Unity, unlike traditional threading, which *will* crash the server.

 MEC is useful for plugins which require a pre-defined timeout between execution.
 As an example, an automatic nuke plugin would want to pause for a certain amount of seconds before activating the warhead.
 A supply drop plugin would want to wait in certain intervals before executing a supply drop.
 Both of these are possible with MEC.

 ## Setup
 Unlike other API provided by SCP:SL, MEC requires a reference to the `Assembly-CSharp-firstpass` DLL file.
 After referencing this file, a `using MEC;` statement allows MEC to be used.

 ## Coroutine
 MEC offers [tons of features](http://trinary.tech/category/mec/free/) for controlling threads.
 For this tutorial, we are going to look at two of them: coroutines, and delayed calls.
 A coroutine is a method that is executed by MEC and supports delays.
 These methods must return type `IEnumerator<float>` and must be called by `Timing.RunCoroutine(Method())`.
 An example can be seen below, using an infinite loop with a 5 second delay.

 ```cs
 using MEC;